kgraczyk/objects_counting_dmap/README.md

     Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
 "U-net: Convolutional networks for biomedical image segmentation."
 In International Conference on Medical image computing and computer-assisted intervention, pp. 234-241.
 Springer, Cham, 2015.

+* U-Net-MC
+    The same as above but afer each layer DropOut Layer with probability p is given, except last layer.

 * FCRN-A

     Weidi, Xie, J. Alison Noble, and Andrew Zisserman.
 "Microscopy cell counting with fully convolutional regression networks."
 In 1st Deep Learning Workshop, Medical Image Computing and Computer-Assisted Intervention (MICCAI).
 2015.

+* FCRN-A-MC
+    The same as above but afer each layer DropOut Layer with probability p is given, except last layer.

 One can use `train.py` script to train chosen network on selected dataset: